Generic name: imipenem and cilastatin [ IM-i-PEN-em-and-SYE-la-STAT-in ]

 What is imipenem and cilastatin?

-Imipenem and cilastatin is an antibiotic that is used in adults and children to treat bacterial infections of the lower respiratory tract, skin, stomach, or female reproductive organs.
+Imipenem and cilastatin is an antibiotic that is used in adults and children to treat bacterial infections of the heart, lungs, bladder, kidneys, skin, blood, bones, joints, stomach, or female reproductive organs.

 Imipenem and cilastatin may also be used for purposes not listed in this medication guide.